This post may contain affiliate links.

 This Vegan Chickpea Cookie Dough is a simple and quick snack to whip up that everyone will enjoy!
 A fun way to add some chickpeas into your day and packed with peanut butter and chocolate chips.
 Creamy goodness you literally have to taste to believe!

-Eating cookie dough was probably close to a cardinal sin in our household growing up due to the raw egg, but I am pretty sure that never kept us from sneaking a spoonful (sorry mom!), or ten, ha!
+Eating cookie dough was probably close to a cardinal sin in our household growing up due to the raw egg and now the flour, but I am pretty sure that never kept us from sneaking a spoonful (sorry mom!), or ten, ha!

 And as a grown up, nothing has changed, I still want to lick the bowl!